openwisp/openwisp-firmware-upgrader/README.rst

 .. code-block:: shell

+    # run qa checks
+    ./run-qa-checks

     # standard tests
     ./runtests.py

     # tests for the sample app
     export SAMPLE_APP=1; ./runtests.py --keepdb --failfast; unset SAMPLE_APP

-When running the second line of the previous example, the environment variable ``SAMPLE_APP`` activates the app in ``/tests/openwisp2/sample_firmware_upgrader/`` which is a simple django app that extends ``openwisp-firmware-upgrader`` with the sole purpose of testing its extensibility, for more information regarding
+When running the last line of the previous example, the environment variable ``SAMPLE_APP`` activates the app in ``/tests/openwisp2/sample_firmware_upgrader/`` which is a simple django app that extends ``openwisp-firmware-upgrader`` with the sole purpose of testing its extensibility, for more information regarding